Andr0id88/andr0id88.github.io/_pages/portfolio.md

 myself:
   - image_path: /assets/images/meanon.jpg
     title: "About me"
-    excerpt: 'I have used linux for 15+ years and i love making systems more efficent, be that my work laptop - or automating mutliple servers using new tech.
-Only recently i have turned my passion and hobby into my work, but dont let my little work experince fool you for what i am actually capable of.
-I like to see myself as a person that think out of the box when it comes to working efficent on linux - and i trive in the terminal.
-Ncurses, shellscripts yes please - if i get a task that revolves clicking in a GUI you can bet money on that the repetative task will be automated one way or the other.'
+    excerpt: "I have been an avid Linux user for over 15 years, and I find great joy in optimizing systems, whether it's my personal work laptop or automating multiple servers using cutting-edge technologies.
+Recently, I have turned my passion and hobby into my profession, and although my work experience may appear limited, I assure you that it doesn't reflect my true capabilities.
+I consider myself someone who thinks outside the box when it comes to efficient Linux workflows, and I thrive in the terminal environment."
 ---

 {% include feature_row id="myself" type="left" %}